 Note to All PMP Aspirants

-To pass the PMP certification exam you have to understand this book because in the PMP exam you will see many direct questions from this guide.
-Many PMP aspirants have made a grave mistake by not referring to this book while preparing for the exam.
+You have to understand this book to pass the PMP certification exam; you will see many direct questions from this guide.
+Many PMP aspirants make the mistake of not referring to this book while preparing for the exam.

-The PMBOK Guide is not replaceable with any other PMP exam reference book; you must study it.
+The PMBOK Guide cannot be replaced by any other reference book.
+You must study it.